btf7/MinesweeperJS/README.md

 Pure JS implementation of the classic Minesweeper game.

+Big button at the top starts a new game.

 This project served as my introduction to JavaScript.
 I wanted to try pure JS without any NodeJS or React etc. so that I could properly learn the language.